aaronlelevier/textress_project/docs/_todo.rst

         # charge when a phone-number is purchased

-        - setup a monthly cron-job type charge for all phone-numbers at the month anniversary of signup
+        # setup a monthly cron-job type charge for all phone-numbers

-    - global notifications for SMS when they arrive?

-    - marking a message as read when you go to the GuestDetailView

-    - ``AcctCost.auto_recharge`` - add testing and logic for this feature
+        at the month anniversary of signup

 :reading:
     - Pragmatic Programmer